OpenNuvoton/ACK-HMCU/numicro_m451/Readme-customloader.md

 In Keil, this is done in the [Options for xxx - Target "xxx"] dialog, [Linker] tag.
 Disable [Use memory Layer from Target Dialog], and specify scatter file path to [../../common/Misc/ack_hmcu_example.sct] Near the bottom of the dialog there are IROM1 and IRAM1 memory areas defined.

-The above are calculated as follows (see ack_m451_ota_config.h for the values referenced in these descriptions).
+The above are calculated as follows (see ack_numicro_ota_config.h for the values referenced in these descriptions).
 ```
 IROM1 starts at the end of the Status Partition.
 IROM1 size is the total amount of flash minus the sizes of the Loader and Status Partitions, divided by 2.